 Marketers like to toss around the word ‘authenticity’ when describing brands.
-This new buzzword has played a major part in how brand’s are defining their missions and creating their processes.
+This new buzzword has played a major part in how companies are defining their missions and creating their processes when building a brand.
 Backed by a number of studies, this buzzword is here to stay and will only become more important to the success of your business.

 Is authenticity just a fancy word for honesty?